1

 Your premium rates are determined by a number of factors, including your total premiums paid to your account, your experience rating, and the state of the UI trust fund.
 So while the adjudication of these pandemic claims will not increase your experience rating, premium rates are going up next year due to the state of the Unemployment Insurance Trust Fund.

-Visit https://cdle.colorado.gov/premium-rates-and-claims-for-benefits to learn more about how employer premiums are calculated.
+Visit the Premium Rates and Claims for Benefits page to learn more about how employer premiums are calculated.

 Because of the negative balance in the trust fund, state regulations dictate that we will be moving to the highest rate chart for employer premiums.
 That rate chart determines that employers will pay higher unemployment insurance premiums next year.
 More information will be provided about 2022 rates in coming months.